Caltech’s Climate Dynamics Group studies atmospheric dynamics, both here on Earth and on other planets, on scales from clouds to the globe.

 To answer such questions, we analyze observational data and perform systematic studies with numerical models, with which we simulate flows ranging from the meter-scale motions in clouds to global circulations.
 Thanks to the availability of unprecedented observations from space and ever increasing computational power, ours is the age in which the physical laws that govern climate as an aggregate system will likely be discovered.
 Our goal is to contribute to that discovery.

 We strive to translate scientific discoveries into improved models for weather forecasting and climate prediction.
 The same observations and numerical tools that enable new scientific discoveries have the potential to transform modeling of the climate system.
-We are contributing to the development of next-generation models and model components that will allow us to predict the climate system more accurately.
+As part of the Climate Modeling Alliance (CliMA), we are contributing to the development of next-generation models and model components that will allow us to predict the climate system more accurately.